QWHA: Quantization-Aware Walsh-Hadamard Adaptation for Parameter-Efficient Fine-Tuning on Large Language Models: WHT-based Adapter (WHA)

 Then, the condition function $\Phi(z)$ that determines the full rank condition is given by: To ensure the full rank of the matrix $A$, the inequality must hold as: Substituting the explicit forms for $D(z), K(z), D'(z), K'(z)$ into Equation~\ref{eqn:condition_ftn} yields the right hand side as:

 As $\Phi(z=0) = 1 - \frac{k}{l}$, the condition in Equation~\ref{eqn:condition_ineq} finally simplifies to: \paragraph{Practical Considerations.}

 The inequality in Equation~\ref{eqn:condition_final} shows that the condition generally holds for integers $k,l \ge 2$.
 For the total number of parameters $p = r(d_{\text{in}} + d_{\text{out}})$ with $r \ge 2$, we have $k = p/d_\text{in} > r$ and $l = p/d_\text{out} > r$ under random selection, thus satisfying the full-rank condition when $d_{\text{in}}, d_{\text{out}}$ are sufficiently large.
-Importantly, since AdaAlloc selects indices independently within each channel, the parameters across input rows can be treated as uniformly random selections.
-Moreover, AdaAlloc’s per-channel allocation with remainder assignment and temperature control guarantees at least two elements in every channel (i.e., $l \ge 2$).
+Importantly, AdaAlloc’s per-channel allocation with remainder assignment and temperature control guarantees at least two elements in every channel (i.e., \(l \ge 2\)), which meets the sufficient condition required for the full-rank property.
+In addition, although AdaAlloc selects coefficient indices within each channel based on the magnitude of \(\Delta W_Q H\), the coefficient distribution of \(\Delta W_Q H\) under the WHT is close to a random normal distribution except for a small portion of outliers, as the correlations across input rows are nearly zero.
+Consequently, the selected index locations across input rows effectively behave like random choices.
 Empirically, parameter budgets corresponding to $P(r \ge 4)$ ensure at least two elements per row (i.e., $k \ge 2$), even for linear layers with large output dimensions, which might otherwise receive few parameters per input row.
 Hence, the full-rank conditions hold, and the matrix $\mF$ in QWHA is nearly full rank.